barchart/marketdata-api-js/docs/content/sdk/lib-utilities-data.md

 * * *

 ### unitCode.fractionDigits :id=unitcodefractiondigits
-> In fractional notation, the number of digits to which appear after the fraction separator.
+> The number of digits of the fraction's numerator to display (e.g. using two digits, the fraction 22/32 is
-> For example, two digits are used in &quot;9-01&quot; and &quot;9-11&quot; (where a dash is the fraction
-> separator).
+> shown as &quot;0-22&quot;; using three digits, the fraction 22.375/32 is shown as &quot;0-223&quot;).

 **Kind**: instance property of [<code>UnitCode</code>](#UnitCode)
 **Returns**: <code>Number</code> \| <code>undefined</code>